 1. Identify Your Audience’s Most Common Questions

-Being an industry expert goes beyond just knowing a lot about your product or services.
-It’s knowing a lot about what your customer wants to know.
+Being an industry expert goes beyond knowing your product or services.
+It’s having a deep understanding of what your target audience wants to know.
 To do this, you have to understand what prospects are asking every day while considering a purchase.

 Talk to Sales

 The first thing you should always do is talk to your sales team.
-Who knows your customer better than the team that’s in front of them directly everyday?
-Ask what some of the most frequently asked questions are that they are constantly answering.
+Who knows your customers better than the team in front of them directly daily?
+Find out what are the most frequently asked questions.
 How do they typically answer these questions, and what would help make their answering process smoother?

 Become An Expert on Your Personas

-Clearly defining each different persona and their unique individual path throughout the buyer's journey will help you better understand what your customers are asking when.
-This should be a regular exercise that you do monthly, quarterly or biannually.
-The sales process and buyers habits change.
+Clearly defining each buyer persona and their unique path through the buyer's journey will help you better understand what your customers are asking, and when.
+This should be a regular exercise that you do monthly, quarterly, or biannually.
+The sales process and buyers' habits change.
 So it’s important to keep up to date with your buyer personas and the questions and problems that they face.

 Keyword Research

-Finally, keyword research is a way you can start understanding search intent for your prospects, and what they are asking when they are searching for answers.
-You can either do this organically or use a tool like SEMrush.
-One of my favorite ways of doing keyword research is by analyzing the “People also ask” filter on Google.
+One of our favorite ways of conducting preliminary keyword research is by analyzing the “People also ask” filter on Google.
 This lists various questions or related keywords that people are typing in related to your industry.

 2. Create Authoritative Content That Answers these Questions

-Now that you know what your audience is asking, it’s time to create content that will answer these questions.
+Now that you know what your audience is asking, it’s time to create authoritative content to answer these questions.
 But how do you ensure that your content is authoritative?
 A lot comes down to presentation.

 Prospects want clear and concise answers to their questions.
-If you bury those answers with big blocks of meaningless graphics, that buyer is going to bounce from your page pretty quickly, and will end up on another site, likely a competitor’s, to find their answer.
-So here are some quick tips to keep your content straightforward, and audience focused:
+If you bury those answers inside large blocks of text, they’re unlikely to stick around long enough to find them.
+They’ll bounce from your page and end up on another site - likely a competitor’s - to find their answer.

-The tone of your content is also important to keep in mind.
-Oftentimes brands make the mistake and produce company focused content that is filled with corporate language.
+The tone of your content is also important.
+Brands make the mistake of creating content filled with corporate language and industry jargon.
 But people buy from people.
 A big part of trust includes coming across as genuine and personal.
 Yes, your content should sound professional, but it should still sound personal.
 By talking to your buyers like humans, you’ll automatically create a sense of trust that will be associated with brand authority.

 3. Use Social Proof to Your Advantage

-Social proof is defined as a psychological phenomenon where people copy the behavior of others under the assumption that those actions are reflective of the correct behavior.
+Social proof is defined as a psychological phenomenon where people copy the behavior of others under the assumption that those actions reflect the correct behavior.
 Robert Cialdini studied this principle in depth in his book Influence: The Psychology of Persuasion.
 According to Cialdini, people view a behavior as more correct if they see evidence of others performing it.

-How can we incorporate social proof into our marketing content?
 Content should be real and come from real people or prospects.
-Here are some examples:
+Here are some examples of social proof you can incorporate into your marketing and sales collateral:

 - Case studies